Shadow569/Diaared/README.md

 #Version

-This is version 1.1.5 stable
+This is version 1.2.1 stable

+#Added Functionality

+-Multiple users
+-Choices of colors
+-minor updates to user interface